 It’s summertime!
 Sadly, there’s a lot of crazy stuff happening that I’m sure has put a damper on your usual summer plans.
 Yet I hope you can find time and a sunny spot to write this month.
 Here’s some prompts to get you started.

-March has one last Friday for us, so here’s a bonus story idea for you.
+May has an extra Friday this year, so here’s an extra story idea for you.